 The Foundation does not typically use debt to finance operating activities.
 There are times, however, as fiscal agent for project funds when project expenses need to be paid prior to pledges receivable being collected.
 To facilitate timely completion of projects, the Foundation will from time to time enter into a debt agreement related to those specific projects.
-The pledges receivable for those projects are used as collateral for the notes.
-The notes are paid as the pledge payments are received by the Foundation.
-There was no notes payable at December 31, 2015 or 2014.
+There was no notes payable at December 31, 2016 or 2015.

 The Foundation has a \$4,000,000 line of credit with a bank that matures on December 5, 2017.
-There was no outstanding balance on this line of credit at both December 31, 2015 and 2014.
+There was no outstanding balance on this line of credit at both December 31, 2016 and 2015.